dimitrik1223/SML-Algorithm-Benchmarks/SML_inividual_project_report.md

 ## Applying Logistic Regression in Python

 To apply logistic regression in Python, I used `sklearn`'s `LogisticRegression` class.
 In terms of preprocessing, I first established the feature matrix `X` and target variable vector `y`.
 I'll use `default.payment.next.month` as the target for all subsequent benchmarks including this one.
-Nextly, I use a forward stepwise feature selection function from the `mlxtend` moduel.
-Forward stepwise feature selection intails starting with a null model and then sequentially adding features one-at-a-time which lead to a better model.
-I load the `LogisticRegression()` configure the forward stepwise feature selection class as follows:
+Nextly, I use a forward stepwise feature selection function from the `mlxtend` module.
+Forward stepwise feature selection entails starting with a null model (no predictors) and then sequentially adding features one-at-a-time which lead to a better model.
+I load the `LogisticRegression()` and configure the forward stepwise feature selection class as follows:

 ```Python
 #initiate sklearn's logistic regression